DemonDaddy22/web-dev/README.md

 List of challenges added so far:

--   [Comparing Cases](/JustJS/ComparingCases) -> Implement a function which takes 2 character arguments and returns boolean value indicating whether the arguments have same casing or not.
+-   [Comparing Cases](/JustJS/ComparingCases) -> Implement a function which takes 2 character parameters and returns boolean value indicating whether the parameters have same casing or not.